sreejray/CHESS-JS/README.md

-# Day #49

 ### Chess Game (VS Computer)
-In this tutorial ([Open in Youtube](https://youtu.be/XaFYLIEq4E8)), I am gonna showing to you how to code a chess game with javascript. in this javascript chess game you can play with computer, flip board and set position. in this code you will learn to use chessboardjs and chess.js library❗️
+How to code a chess game with javascript. in this javascript chess game you can play with computer, flip board and set position.
+Also code from chessboardjs and chess.js library has been used❗️

 # FEN Notation